huntergregal/botHunter/README.md

 # botHunter
-Scans the internet for open FTP servers looking for common malware bot droppers and grabs them for sampling.
-Also provides support for uploading samples to VirusTotal.
+Scans the internet for open FTP servers looking for common malware bot droppers and grabs them for analysis.
+Downloads stored in output/ dir.

 Scanning based on https://github.com/kennell/ftpknocker Copyright (c) 2014, kevin@fileperms.org All rights reserved.